protonemedia/laravel-splade-docs/form-textarea.md

 <x-splade-textarea name="biography" autosize />
 ```

-If you want to enable autosize on every textarea element, you may use the static `defaultAutosize` on the `Textarea` class:
+If you want to enable autosize on every textarea element, you may use the static `defaultAutosize` on the `Textarea` class, for example, in the `AppServiceProvider` class:

 ```php
 use ProtoneMedia\Splade\Components\Form\Textarea;